Improving calibration accuracy with torque coupled gravity field calibrator for sub-Hz gravitational wave observation in CHRONOS: Introduction

 \section{Introduction}

 The first direct detection of gravitational waves (GWs) from a binary black-hole merger by the Advanced LIGO detectors in 2015~\cite{LIGO2016} established GW astronomy as a new observational field.
-Subsequent observing runs conducted by the global detector network consisting of LIGO~\cite{Aasi2015_AdvLIGO}, Virgo~\cite{Acernese2015_AdvVirgo}, and KAGRA~\cite{Aso2013_KAGRA_Design} (LVK) have resulted in the detection of dozens of compact binary coalescences spanning a wide range of source masses and distances~\cite{GWTC1,GWTC2,GWTC3}.
-These observations have enabled precision tests of general relativity in the strong-field regime, revealed the population properties of black holes and neutron stars, and opened new avenues for multi-messenger astronomy and precision cosmology~\cite{Inoue2018_GCal,Campeti2021Measuring}.
+Subsequent observing runs conducted by the global detector network consisting of LIGO~\cite{Aasi2015_AdvLIGO}, Virgo~\cite{Acernese2015_AdvVirgo}, and KAGRA~\cite{Aso2013_KAGRA_Design} (LVK) have led to the detection of more than two hundred gravitational-wave events from compact binary coalescences spanning a wide range of source masses and distances~\cite{GWTC1,GWTC2,GWTC3,GWTC4}.These observations have enabled precision tests of general relativity in the strong-field regime, revealed the population properties of black holes and neutron stars, and opened new avenues for multi-messenger astronomy and precision cosmology~\cite{Inoue2018_GCal,Campeti2021Measuring}.

 Gravitational-wave observations provide a direct measurement of the luminosity distance to compact binary sources without relying on traditional distance ladders, making them powerful probes of cosmological parameters such as the Hubble constant~\cite{Feeney2018_H0,Riess2016_H0,Nissanke2010_GRB, Abbott2017_Nature_H0,Campeti2021Measuring}.
 As detector sensitivities improve and event rates increase, systematic uncertainties in detector calibration are becoming a limiting factor in the accuracy of astrophysical and cosmological inference.
 In particular, amplitude calibration uncertainty directly propagates into the uncertainty of the luminosity distance and therefore into cosmological measurements.
 Achieving percent-level accuracy in source parameters, and ultimately sub-percent constraints on cosmological quantities, requires calibration precision comparable to the statistical accuracy of future observations~\cite{Inoue2018_GCal,Campeti2021Measuring, Kuck2009_EUROMET}.